How do you improve on one of life’s simple pleasures?

 Our Kohler option is quite unique.

 I’ll admit, this one is partially on here just because of the novelty.
-A rectangular showerhead is just not something you see very often.
+A rectangular product is just not something you see very often.

 Still, I wouldn’t put it here if its functionality didn’t at least match its form.
 While technically this isn’t a handheld by default, it can be purchased with a hose and is far more useful in that regard, so I’m counting it.

-The maximum GPM of 2.5 also puts it into my good graces, with the square shape making it far lighter and easier to maneuver than other showerheads, though of course limits how wide the spray is when mounted as well.
-The 60 inch hose fixes that issue, making it a perfect showerhead for evenly spraying water for a good clean on the extremities.
+The maximum GPM of 2.5 also puts it into my good graces, with the square shape making it far lighter and easier to maneuver than other types, though of course limits how wide the spray is when mounted as well.
+The 60 inch hose fixes that issue, making it a perfect product for evenly spraying water for a good clean on the extremities.

 While not my favorite, it’s definitely interesting and not a bad option by any means, and worth the under $150 price tag for enthusiasts of the rain spray pattern.